PlaceOS/docs/how-to/svg-map-creation.md

 ### Step 4 - Creating Floors

-In a new layer start outlining your architectural floor plan, fill in shape with colour (as outlined by brand guidelines), lock the layer and name layer “outline”
+In a new layer start outlining your architectural floor plan, fill in shape with color (as outlined by brand guidelines), lock the layer and name layer “outline”

 ![Layers](./assets/svg-maps/svg6.png)

 ### Step 5 - Floor Dimension

-Copy and paste outline and fill in with colour (new layer) and lock the layer - name layer “bkd”.
+Copy and paste outline and fill in with color (new layer) and lock the layer - name layer “bkd”.
 Ensure this shape is shifted to the side or downward (building shapes vary) to give a shadow or building structure effect to the “outline” layer.

 ![Floor Dimensions](./assets/svg-maps/svg7.png)